 Start with your major

 A great way to dip your toes into campus life is to explore organizations within your major.
-This can provide you an automatic path to students who share your interests and passions.
+This can provide you with an automatic path to students who share your interests and passions.
 Most schools offer pre-professional societies and various honor societies for different fields of study.
 One such example is Psi Chi, the International Honor Society in Psychology, which hosts conferences and competitions each year to help its members grow intellectually and professionally.

 While looking for opportunities outside of your major, take some time to determine which ones will be the best fit for you.
 Explore groups and activities that spark your interests and offer a way for you to use your talents.
-If you can’t find what you are looking for, many colleges and universities encourage and allow the formation of new clubs or organizations.
+If you can’t find what you're looking for, many colleges and universities encourage and allow the formation of new clubs or organizations.
 At Kentucky Wesleyan College, a local social sorority was formed as a new organization and in a few years went on to be re-chartered as a national sorority.
 The possibilities of a well-developed idea are endless!

 Look into intramurals